 (.59 miles, 12.31 from mile 0, moderate)

 Cross Fontaine; the trailhead will be to your right.
 Walk under pines parallel to the 250 Bypass.
-Where the trail splits, stay to the left and then cross the road (or turn right up the hill to the Department of Forestry Nature Trail).
-Cross the creek on stepping stones.
-Use caution crossing the creek.
-The adjoining Department of Forestry Nature Trail loop (1 mile) contains several trees unusual to Virginia, remnants of a 1930s tree nursery, and rejoins the main trail near the railroad trestle.
+Where the trail splits, stay to the left and then cross the road (or continue straight and up the hill to the Department of Forestry Nature Trail loop (1 mile), which contains several trees unusual to Virginia, remnants of a 1930s tree nursery, and rejoins the main trail near the railroad trestle.

 Turn right on Stribling Avenue, then right again immediately after crossing under the railroad bridge.
 Pass through the field, cross the driveway, and then descend to the rock hop across Moore's Creek.
 Use caution crossing the creek.
 Turn left onto Sunset Avenue Extended; pass the apartment complex, and turn right just before the pedestrian bridge.

 Use caution crossing the creek; may be impassible in high water.
 Cross the creek on stepping stones, continue through forest and field.
 Look for wildlife in the park’s vegetated buffer along Moore’s Creek.
 At the open playing fields, keep to the left towards the culvert under 5th Street.

 Turn left out of the culvert, and then right after crossing the footbridge.
 The trail crosses under Bent Creek Road, which leads into the 5th Street Station shopping complex, then follows the river around the Willoughby neighborhood.
 Please keep to the public trail when passing around Willoughby.
 There's a rockhop across the creek, from where the trail continues to Jordan Park.